 The most common types of covered entities found to have committed violations are:

-The HITECH Act (Health Information Technology for Clinical and Economic Health Act) gave the State Attorneys General the authority to bring civil actions on behalf of state residents for violations of the HIPAA Privacy and Security Rules.
-The HITECH Act permits the State Attorneys General to obtain damages on behalf of state residents or enjoin further violations of the HIPAA Privacy and Security Rules.
+The HITECH Act (Health Information Technology for Clinical and Economic Health Act) gave the State Attorney General the authority to bring civil actions on behalf of state residents for violations of the HIPAA Privacy and Security Rules.
+The HITECH Act permits the State Attorney General to obtain damages on behalf of state residents or enjoin further violations of the HIPAA Privacy and Security Rules.

 The OCR welcomes this collaboration with the State Attorneys General.
 It has developed HIPAA Enforcement Training to help State Attorneys General and their staff use their new authority to enforce the HIPAA Privacy and Security Rules.